Zeodyn Score Explained: What It Means and How to Improve

 Your site is fully accessible to AI agents across all dimensions.
 Agents can discover your products, read structured data, evaluate offers, initiate transactions through supported protocols, and verify your legitimacy — all programmatically.
 Sites in this band are positioned to capture the full value of agentic commerce as it scales.

-Strong Foundation (70–89)
+Strong (70–89)

 Your site supports AI agent commerce well, with most interactions likely to succeed.
 There are improvements possible — typically one or two dimensions holding the score back — but the fundamentals are solid.
 Sites here are ahead of the vast majority of e-commerce businesses.